cloudflare/cloudflare-docs/content/api/reference/deprecations.md

 ## Zone Analytics API
 **End of life date: March 1, 2021**

-This API is deprecated in favor of the (GraphQL Analytics API([https://developers.cloudflare.com/analytics/graphql-api/]), which provides equivalent data and more features, including the ability to select only the metrics that you need.
-For more information, refer to the (Zone analytics to GraphQL analytics migration guide)[https://developers.cloudflare.com/analytics/graphql-api/migration-guides/zone-analytics/].
+This API is deprecated in favor of the [GraphQL Analytics AP](https://developers.cloudflare.com/analytics/graphql-api/), which provides equivalent data and more features, including the ability to select only the metrics that you need.
+For more information, refer to the [Zone analytics to GraphQL analytics migration guide](https://developers.cloudflare.com/analytics/graphql-api/migration-guides/zone-analytics/).

 Deprecated API:
 - GET zones/:zone_identifier/analytics/dashboard